Self-Build Mortgages in Northern Ireland

 Think about living costs too.
 Lots of people stay with family while their new property is being built.
 But if you are still paying a mortgage or renting somewhere, this will impact your affordability.

-As self-build mortgages are seen as higher risk, you will usually need to have a deposit of around 30% – 40%.
+As self-build mortgages are seen as higher risk, you will usually need a deposit of around 30%—40%.

-Good financial projections will help you avoid borrowing too little and running out of funds or too much and paying more interest than is necessary.
-If you need expert advice when it comes to calculating the full cost of your project, just ask.
+Good financial projections will help you avoid borrowing too little, running out of funds, or paying more interest than necessary.
+If you need expert advice on calculating your project’s full cost, just ask.

 Speak to an expert self-build broker

-Ideally, you should find a broker who understands both the local mortgage market and self-build financing.
-They can help with all aspects, from planning the project to refinancing your self-build mortgage to a standard product.
+Ideally, you should find a broker who understands the local mortgage market and self-build financing.
+They can help with all aspects of the project, from planning the project to refinancing your self-build mortgage to a standard product.

-We work with brokers who specialise in self-build mortgages in Northern Ireland and have extensive experience in securing finance for all types of new build projects.
-To chat with an expert today, get in touch today.
+We work with brokers who specialise in self-build mortgages in Northern Ireland and have extensive experience securing finance for all types of new-build projects.
+Contact us today to chat with an expert.

 Which lenders offer them?

-This is a niche area of lending with only a handful of lenders available to approach.
+This is a niche lending area, with only a handful of lenders available to approach.
 Nonetheless, with a strong application and viable project, there is no reason you shouldn’t be able to find a lender.
 For example, Progressive Building Society only lends in Northern Ireland and offers self-build loans.

-While some mainstream banks such as Natwest and Santander do mortgages in Northern Ireland, they don’t lend for self-builds in this part of the UK.
-But AIB and Danske Bank will consider applications.
+While some mainstream banks, such as Natwest and Santander, offer mortgages in Northern Ireland, they don’t lend for self-builds in this part of the UK.
+However, AIB and Danske Bank will consider applications.

 What interest rate to expect

 Any loan type considered higher risk is likely to incur higher interest rates.
-With that said, a self-build home is typically worth more as a finished property than the cost of building it.
-So providers are happy to lend where they are convinced about the value of the project.
+That said, a self-built home is typically worth more as a finished property than the cost of building it.
+So, providers are happy to lend where they are convinced about the value of the project.

 Rates for this type of loan in Northern Ireland are usually between 3% – 7%.
 Interest-only and capital repayment options are available, and you would typically look to refinance your loan on completion of the project.
-Your broker can help you work out the most cost-effective way of completing your project.
+Your broker can help you determine the most cost-effective way to complete your project.

 Speak to a Northern Ireland self-build mortgage specialist